The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 The Highlights of San Juan del Sur

-San Juan del Sur was one of those places we expected to feel “meh” about, but actually adored and plan to see again one day.
+San Juan del Sur was one of those places we expected to feel “meh” about, but actually adored when we visited and now plan to see again one day.

 READ NEXT